• Skip to primary navigation

 Christie Lai

-Chewy rice noodles stir fried with juicy chicken, leafy greens, garlic, and red chili in a savory sauce.
-These quick and easy pad see ew noodles are ready in 20 minutes with simple ingredients.
-This is better-than-takeout and will save you money!
+Chewy rice noodles stir fried with tender chicken, eggs, Chinese broccoli and garlic in a savory and slightly sweet sauce.
+This quick and easy pad see ew is ready in 20-minutes.
+A great main dish or meal made of simple ingredients!

 5 from 8 votes